niplav/site/99_problems_klong_solution.md

 	c2::{{,(+/*'x),x}:(2#x),2_x}
 	s50::{|'c1(*{1<#x}{c2(x@<*'x)}:~x;[])}

-Here, one can quite clearly seet he separation of creating the Huffman
+Here, one can quite clearly see the separation of creating the Huffman
 code: first, the tree is built up by calling `c2` on the list of code frequencies repeatedly, until the tree is complete, and then the tree is passed to `c1`, which creates the code by traversing the tree and adding